 - Date: 01 March 1918 – 24 March 1919

 - Notes: Another good war diary with lots of detail.
 There are a number of interesting appendices including “Notes on Local Persian Transport” and a map of northern Persia.
 There is also a nominal roll of officers, warrant officers, non-commissioned officers and men transferred to Provisional Hussar Regiment, 7th Cavalry Brigade dated March 1919 and a nominal roll of the cadre of the 14th (King’s) Hussars from the same month.
 These two nominal rolls have in excess of 100 names on them.

 Regimental History of the 14th King’s Hussars

-There is a very detailed regimental history: Historical Record of the 14th (King’s) Hussars from 1900-1922 by Brig.
-J. Gilbert Browne and Lieut.-Col. E. J. Bridges.
+There is a very detailed regimental history: Historical Record of the 14th (King’s) Hussars from 1900-1922 by Brigadier-General J. Gilbert Browne and Lieutenant-Colonel.
+E. J. Bridges.
 This history has been reprinted by the Naval and Military Press.